spiral/docs/database/errata.md

 Not all drivers are implemented equally:

 ### MySQL Driver
-MySQL driver if fully supported by DBAL layer with all functionality being available.
+MySQL driver is fully supported by DBAL layer with all functionality being available.

 Default table engine is set to `InnoDB`.